 even sunlight to all the plants in the container.

-If your plant becomes to big for it's container, consider repotting.
+If your plant becomes too big for it's container, consider repotting.
 This

 may not be practical for seasonal plants and annuals.
-And, it may become
+However, it may be

 a necessity, for container grown shrubs and perennials.

 up and down, in a limited space.
 It's a great gardening technique for limited

 space.
 Use it on your balcony, patio or deck, to open up a wealth of gardening

 Garden Seeds for Sale Buy top quality, brand name